Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Related Work

-The current paradigm of LLM training for downstream use cases consists of three phases: pre-training, supervised fine-tuning (SFT) for instruction-following, and RL tuning for alignment with human preferences~\cite{tunstall2023zephyr, rafailov2024direct, lee2023rlaif, ouyang2022training}.
-In our work, we primarily focus on the RL tuning phase.
-These approaches typically start with an initial policy model obtained by conducting SFT on a target task ($\pi_{SFT}$), before performing RL tuning using contrastive preference examples (most commonly collected through human feedback \citep{ouyang2022training} or a similar proxy like LLM-generated feedback \citep{lee2023rlaif}).
+The current paradigm of LLM training for downstream use cases consists of three phases: pre-training, supervised fine-tuning (SFT) for instruction-following, and tuning for alignment with human preferences~\citep{tunstall2023zephyr, rafailov2024direct, lee2023rlaif, ouyang2022training}.
+We primarily focus on the phase of tuning for alignment.
+These approaches typically start with an initial policy model obtained by conducting SFT on a target task ($\pi_{SFT}$), before performing tuning (often with RL), using contrastive preference examples (most commonly collected through human feedback \citep{ouyang2022training} or a similar proxy like LLM-generated feedback \citep{lee2023rlaif}).
 In the case of online algorithms like PPO, a reward model is first fit over the preference examples so that it could be used for RL optimization~\citep{ouyang2022training}.
 Such algorithms have certain advantages which may benefit the Markov Decision Process-like nature of conversations --- namely, a diverse search space as opposed to a fixed dataset, flexible reward functions, and broader policy exploration.
-However, PPO is notoriously difficult to tune, and offline algorithms such as DPO~\cite{rafailov2024direct}, SLiC~\cite{zhao2023slic}, and IPO~\cite{azar2024general} have become widely adopted as an LLM adaptation approach because they bypasses explicit reward modeling and thus only require one set of hyperparameters to optimize \citep{huang2024n+, rafailov2024direct, zhao2023slic, zheng2023secrets} while still achieving similar empirical results \cite{rafailov2024direct} given a fixed preference dataset.
+However, PPO is notoriously difficult to tune, and offline algorithms such as DPO~\citep{rafailov2024direct}, SLiC~\citep{zhao2023slic}, and IPO~\citep{azar2024general} have become widely adopted as an LLM adaptation approach because they bypasses explicit reward modeling and thus only require one set of hyperparameters to optimize \citep{huang2024n+, rafailov2024direct, zhao2023slic, zheng2023secrets} while still achieving similar empirical results given a fixed preference dataset.

 \paragraph{On-Policy DPO} Many of our contemporaries also question the limits of fully offline preference learning algorithms and have examined ``online'' variants of them~\citep{guo2024direct, xu2023some, xu2024dpo}. \citet{yuan2024self} proposes iterative DPO, and \citet{chen2024self} proposes a variant where ground-truth responses are considered winning, and responses sampled from the previous iteration of a policy model are considered losing. \citet{pang2024iterative} applies a variant of iterative DPO to optimize externalized reasoning chains.
 Our work differs from these in that we are proposing a novel approach to customize LLMs for specific conversational settings, in particular, multi-turn conversational settings.
 While other works look at applying DPO to conversations in general (e.g. \citet{sun2024parrot}), their focus is still on single-turn response optimization. \method considers multi-turn trajectories for preference optimization, and to our knowledge, our work is the first paper to consider contrastive learning on the basis of conversational actions.